NI 5 min read

 Key Developments

 Professor Carolyn Roberts, commissioned by the Coroner's Service, told the inquest that Noah likely entered the culvert alive by climbing through the vertical metal bars of the grille at the entrance, which were spaced sufficiently wide for a large child or small adult to pass through.
-She said he probably crawled or walked approximately 600 metres along the Premier Drive stream culvert in near-total darkness before becoming disorientated.
+She said he probably crawled or walked approximately 600 metres along the Premier Drive stream culvert in near-total darkness before becoming disorientated and unable to find his way out.

 Professor Roberts concluded that high tide likely occurred between 11:30pm and midnight on 21 June 2020, causing water levels to rise and fill the culvert around where Noah's body was found, creating conditions for drowning.
 She said it was "very likely" Noah drowned at or around this time while confused in the complex tunnel system.

-Dr Mark Cooper, a PSNI expert adviser, criticised the Department for Infrastructure for its "very rudimentary" risk assessment of the culvert, arguing it focused on risks to Rivers Agency staff rather than the public, despite a children's playground nearby.
-He described the decision not to install a security screen during a 2017 refurbishment as "crucial to this case."
+Dr Mark Cooper, a health and safety expert and PSNI adviser, delivered a pointed critique of the Department for Infrastructure's approach to the culvert.
+He described the department's risk assessment as "very rudimentary," arguing it focused on risks to Rivers Agency staff rather than the public, despite a children's playground being located nearby.
+Dr Cooper testified that he was "quite certain" there was a "public safety issue" at the site, and described the decision not to install a security screen during a 2017 refurbishment as "crucial to this case."
+He stated that while the likelihood of someone entering the culvert may have been considered low, the consequences of doing so were "extremely serious," as it was a "very dangerous confined space."

 Why It Matters